-The field operations consisted of the collection of static and kinematic Global Positioning System (GPS) and Inertial Measurement Unit (IMU) data, and the acquisition of aerial photographs.
+The field operations consisted of the collection of static and kinematic Global Positioning System (GPS) and Inertial Measurement Unit (IMU) data and the acquisition of aerial photographs.
 The photographic mission operations were conducted on May 25, 2007, with the NOAA Cessna Citation II (N52RF) aircraft.
 Two strips of natural color photographs were acquired through use of a Wild RC-30 camera with the NOS "A" lens cone at the nominal scale of 1:30,000.

-Airborne kinematic GPS/IMU data was collected to determine precise camera positions in order to establish a control network necessary for aerotriangulation.
-GPS data collection operations were conducted in accordance with the GPS Controlled Photogrammetry Field Operations Manual.
+A base station was established at Ford Airport (IMT) near Iron Mountain, MI using static GPS.
+Airborne kinematic GPS/IMU data was collected to establish a control network necessary for aerotriangulation.
+Data collection operations were conducted in accordance with the GPS Controlled Photogrammetry Field Operations Manual.
 No ground control survey operations were conducted.